mobidic/MobiDL/README.md

 This workflow is dedicated to NGS experiments based on capture libraries, and focusing on gene panels.

-This is suitable for exome but the VCF is hard-filtered, not VQSRed (see [here](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145).
+This is suitable for exome but the VCF is hard-filtered, not VQSRed (see [here](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145)).

-This workflow requires as input 2 fatsqs and one ROI bed file.
+This workflow requires as input 2 fastqs and one ROI bed file.

 All software paths and input paths are to be modified in the json file (example: panelCapture_MinifastqTest_inputs.json).